Get To Know Us

 Support Our Mission

-Please join us in our journey to innovate and to respond to the needs of the communities of the UTDF.
+Please join us in our journey to innovate and respond to the needs of the communities of the UTDF.
 Your support will be life changing for the people of this part of NTT and Timor Leste.
-Our financial system is transparent for donors to note of the latest balance, updated monthly.
-If you wish to donate to the UTDF, please transfer directly to:

 Bank Mandiri